Your Prescription Drug Costs Depend on Where You Live and Who's Paying

 The national $1,563 average hides state variation we can't measure for these 95 million Americans.

 Cash prices show the widest spread.
 For five medications, prescriptions cost $425 monthly in Little Rock but $237 in Denver, a $188 monthly difference or $2,256 annually.
-For two medications, the difference is $124 in Little Rock versus $78 in Denver, a $46 monthly gap or $552 annually.
+For two medications, the gap is $124 in Little Rock versus $78 in Denver, a $46 monthly difference or $552 annually.

-State policy explains some variation.
+State policy accounts for some of the variation.
 Colorado's Prescription Drug Affordability Board can set price caps on high-cost drugs.
 Minnesota publishes drug pricing transparency reports.
 Oregon requires manufacturers to report price increases above certain thresholds.

 Methodology

-We analyzed prescription drug costs across three populations using the most recent data available for each.
-Medicare data is current through October 2025.
+This analysis covers prescription drug costs across three populations using the most recent data available for each.
+Medicare data runs through October 2025.
 Employer insurance data runs through 2022 to 2023.
-Cash price analysis was published in 2024.
+Cash price data was published in 2024.

 About Nathan Paulus